+For SI: 1 British thermal unit per hour = 0.2931 W; 1 hp = 0.746 kW.

-C403.4.
-Static pressure sensor location.
-Static pressure sensors used to control VAV fans shall be placed in a position such that the controller setpoint is no greater than one-third the total design fan static pressure, except for systems with zone reset control complying with Section C403.4.2.2.
-For sensors installed downstream of major duct splits, at least one sensor shall be located on each major branch to ensure that static pressure can be maintained in each branch.
+C403.4.1.2 Static pressure sensor location.
+Static pressure sensors used to control VAV fans shall be located such that the controller setpoint is no greater than 1.2 inches w.c.
+(2099 Pa).
+Where this results in one or more sensors being located downstream of major duct splits, not less than one sensor shall be located on each major branch to ensure that static pressure can be maintained in each branch.

-C403.4.
-Set points for direct digital control.
-For systems with direct digital control of individual zone boxes reporting to the central control panel, the static pressure setpoint shall be reset based on the zone requiring the most pressure, i.e., the setpoint is reset lower until one zone damper is nearly wide open.
+C403.4.1.3 Set points for direct digital control.
+For systems with direct digital control of individual zones reporting to the central control panel, the static pressure setpoint shall be reset based on the zone requiring the most pressure.
+In such case, the set point is reset lower until one zone damper is nearly wide open.
+The direct digital controls shall be capable of monitoring zone damper positions or shall have an alternative method of indicating the need for static pressure that is capable of all of the following:

+Automatically detecting any zone that excessively drives the reset logic.

+Generating an alarm to the system operational location.

+Allowing an operator to readily remove one or more zones from the reset algorithm.

-C403.4.Hydronic systems controls.
+C403.4.2 Hydronic systems controls.
 The heating of fluids that have been previously mechanically cooled and the cooling of fluids that have been previously mechanically heated shall be limited in accordance with Sections C403.4.3.1 through C403.4.3.3.
 Hydronic heating systems comprised of multiple-packaged boilers and designed to deliver conditioned water or steam into a common distribution system shall include automatic controls capable of sequencing operation of the boilers.
 Hydronic heating systems comprised of a single boiler and greater than 500,000 Btu/h (146,550 W) input design capacity shall include either a multi-staged or modulating burner.

-C403.4..1 Three-pipe system.
+C403.4.2.1 Three-pipe system.
 Hydronic systems that use a common return system for both hot water and chilled water are prohibited.